ctpeterson/SwissFit/README.md

 The following are planned or already in the works for `SwissFit`

+  - Documentation!
+My apologies for the current lack of documentation.
+Once I finish my Ph.D. defense in April of 2024, you can expect proper documentation.
   - Optimization with [SciPy](https://scipy.org/) `minimize` for local optimization and [SciPy](https://scipy.org/)'s various global optimization algorithms
   - Optimization with stochastic gradient descent, specifically Adam and its Nesterov-accelerated counterpart
   - Empirical Bayes via [Scikit-learn](https://scikit-learn.org/stable/)'s Bayesian optimization module